fshowalter/movielog-archive/reviews/shock-waves-1977.md

 This alone isn’t a bad thing.
 One vicarious thrill of horror movies lies in seeing such foolish behavior punished.

 But _Shock Waves_ disappoints.
-When claustrophobia guy jeopardizes the lives of everyone rather than quietly sneak away, we expect to see him offed in spectacular fashion.
-When his demise consists of a zombie pulling him underwater (just as the prior victim), it’s unfulfilling.
+When claustrophobia guy jeopardizes the lives of everyone with his selfish behavior, we expect to see him offed in spectacular fashion.
+But his demise consists of a zombie pulling him underwater.

 It’s a shame.
-The solid production and entertaining turns from Cushing and Carradine deserve a better script.
+Even on an exploitation level, the film doesn’t deliver.
+The ripe premise, solid production and entertaining turns from Cushing and Carradine deserved better.